Belonging Poem by (TPAC) Alexander Coppedge

 Belonging

-The picture is a clear vision of people interacting with each other, moving to and fro about each other, doing normal things: absent of sensing it all perfect, thinking something strange.
+The picture is a vision of people interacting with each other; moving to and fro about each other, doing normal endeavors: absent myself from sensing all perfect, set ideas, something peculiar.

-I'm communicating with them by talking; answering any questions I can, removing any doubt: trapped in absolute silence, in this wall of suspension of what's actually happening.
+I'm communicating with them by talking, answering any questions I can; removing any doubt of anything wrong: trapped in this silence, closing the wall of suspension about what's actually happening.

-Their faces peering directly towards me; seemingly to them, I am being the major event: denying their smiling glances upon me, that assures nothing.
+Their faces watching me peering directly towards me; seemingly to them to know me, being the major event in the room I am: denying their smiling glances, not knowing them appearing to me doubtful, that assures nothing.

-I don't recognize any of them moving about me; thinking to myself this is surely a trap: finding no escape, only closed doors, from this apparent dreaming nightmare.
+I don't recognize any of them moving about me; thinking to myself once again, this is surely a trap: finding no escape from the itch, only tight closed doors, from this apparent dreaming nightmare.

-I frantically searched the room for any exit, eventually coming upon my probable freedom: taking a final gasp of things before opening that door.
+I frantically searched the room for any exit, trying to break what presented as the norm; eventually coming upon my probable freedom: taking a final gasp of things before opening that door.

-I stepped outside into my wanted freedom, viewing the streets and buildings I knew: relive in mind each factor, I was finally getting closer to solving this maze.
+I stepped outside into my thought wanted freedom, viewing the normal streets and buildings I knew: relive in mind each factor, I was finally getting closer to solving this maze.

-As I reached the street corner, I found a big surprise; beholding a tremendous gigantic dome: knowing fully now I didn't belong.
+As I reached the street corner, I found a big surprise; covering a vast region of streets and buildings, beholding a tremendous gigantic dome: knowing fully now I didn't belong.

 COMMENTS OF THE POEM